jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/jazz_scm_client/index.md

 2. Click the **Manage JazzHub Projects** icon.
  ![Manage JazzHub Projects button within the Team Artifacts View](./images/jazzhubfeature.png)

-3. In the **Manage JazzHub Projects** window, enter your Jazz ID and IBM id password to sign in to DevOps Services, and then click **Next**
+3. In the **Manage JazzHub Projects** window, enter your alias and IBM id password to sign in to DevOps Services, and then click **Next**

 4. Select the DevOps Services projects to connect to and click **Finish**.